The Bug Out Locations (BOL)

 Freeze-dried food, stored water and Berkey water filtration units with spare filters.

-Like this one, it's a good start.
 Get a minimum of four to five years supply of nonperishable food to start.

 Hunting skills should be developed - the outdoors can be your supermarket